sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 purpose) within 5 feet of you, to a maximum of +5.

 * When you hit a creature with a melee weapon attack, roll 1d8.
-Add the result to the attackís damage and gain the same amount of temporary hit points.
+Add the result to the attack√≠s damage and gain the same amount of temporary hit points.

 ***Curse.*** You fail death saving throws on a roll of 12 or lower.
 Additionally, this ring despises what it sees as cowardice.
 If you don armor or use a shield defensively, you lose all benefits of this ring for 1 week.

-***Escalation.*** When you show extraordinary courage in the face of certain death and emerge victorious, this ringís power can evolve, gaining one of the following features.
+***Escalation.*** When you show extraordinary courage in the face of certain death and emerge victorious, this ring√≠s power can evolve, gaining one of the following features.
 For each power it gains, the threshold for successful death saving throws increases by 2.

 *Charge Into Danger.* As a bonus action while bloodied, you can move up to your movement speed toward a hostile creature.

-*Cowardís Bane.* Creatures never gain advantage from being unseen on attack rolls against you and you always have resistance to poison damage.
+*Coward√≠s Bane.* Creatures never gain advantage from being unseen on attack rolls against you and you always have resistance to poison damage.